- This post contains affiliate links. Read more here.

 - Not a substitute for professional veterinary help.

-- Measure your dog’s height while they’re sitting, moving from the top of their head to the floor.
+- Measure your dog’s height while they’re sitting, starting at the top of their head or the tips of their ears (if their ears stand above their head) to the floor.

 - Measure your dog’s length while they’re standing, moving from the tip of their nose to the base of their tail.